BinaryHeartUS/binaryheartus.github.io/Documentation/MANAGING-CHAPTERS.md

 If you encounter issues:
 - Check that both JSON files have valid syntax
 - Verify all file paths are correct
+- Ensure page folders and routes are properly set up in `src/App.tsx`
 - Review the [Image Management](./IMAGE-MANAGEMENT.md) guide
+- See [Adding Pages](./ADDING-PAGES.md) for page creation details
 - Contact the development team